craigrusselltiu/react-learning/README.md

-# react-learning
+# React Learning
 A simple web app created while learning React.
+This was made following a tutorial by an online tutorial from Programming with Mosh.